jaceklaskowski/jaceklaskowski.github.io/source/_posts/2015-08-17-why-docker-writing-docs-using-jekyll.markdown

 keywords: docker, jekyll, documentation
 published: true
 ---
 **Spoiler** I'm so much into [Docker](https://www.docker.com/) that I could sing songs about how much it made my life easier.
-And yours soon, too.
+And you're soon, too.
+Beware!

 Just today I've got a request to review changes to introduce [Jekyll](http://jekyllrb.com/) as the documentation framework.
 I was earlier proposing it myself so I knew what the outcome of the review could be - APPROVED.